-BY AIR: The Induction Ceremony will be broadcast live exclusively on MLB Network, which has televised the event every year it has been held since the network's launch in 2009...MLB Network Radio on SiriusXM will cover the ceremony nationwide....The ceremony will also be streamed live at baseballhall.org.
+BY AIR: MLB Network will broadcast the Induction Ceremony from Cooperstown...The Induction Ceremony will be broadcast live exclusively on MLB Network, which has televised the event every year since its launch in 2009, on Wednesday, Sept.
+8, from 1:30-4:30 p.m.
+EDT...MLB Network Radio on SiriusXM will cover the ceremony nationwide....The ceremony will also be streamed live at MLB.com.